uhengart/covid-alert-dashboard/README.md

 All numbers are for the nine provinces and territories where the COVID Alert app is currently active (Manitoba, New Brunswick, Newfoundland and Labrador, Northwest Territories, Nova Scotia, Ontario, Prince Edward Island, Quebec, Saskatchewan).
 We cannot compute province-specific estimates.

-## Estimation Algorithm for Upload Numbers
+## Estimation Algorithm for Daily Number of Reported Infections

-Our algorithm for estimating the daily number of infections works as follows:
+Our algorithm for estimating the daily number of reported infections works as follows:

 1. Once an hour, we retrieve the diagnosis keys uploaded so far today.
 The server is configured to return all keys uploaded before the top of the hour.
 The retrieval takes advantage of [retrieve-canadian-diagnosis-keys](https://github.com/uhengart/retrieve-canadian-diagnosis-keys).